GitPro10/TalkFriend/README.md

 **![LOGO](logo.png)**

 ***
 > *This project is not maintained properly and have several bugs.
-Sorry, but I will work on it soon* 🙏
+Sorry, but I will work on it soon.* 🙏
 ---
 ## About
 *This is a Web-Application made using PHP.
-It's made for chatting globally and make new friends easily*
+It's made for chatting globally and make new friends easily.*

 ***